 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but still maintain accessibility for the air chuck see Figure "D".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "E".
-Run the tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valves will not be damaged, but maintain accessibility for the air chuck see Figure ''C''.
+Drill two 5/16" holes and install the air inflation valves using two 5/16" flat washers per valve as supports see Figure ''D''.
+Route the tubing from the air helper springs to the inflation valves, routing it to avoid direct heat from the exhaust pipe and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
-The air line tubing should not be bent or curved sharply as it may buckle.
-Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve see Figure "E".
+If a thermal sleeve is needed, simply slide the sleeve over the tubing to the location requiring protection.
+The air line should not be bent or curved sharply, as it may buckle.
+Secure the tubing to the vehicle using the supplied nylon ties.
+Push the end of the air line tubing into the inflation valve as far as possible see Figure ''D''.

-STEP 7 - CHECK THE AIR SYSTEM
+STEP 8 - CHECK THE SYSTEM

-Once the inflation valves are installed inflate the air helper springs to 70 psi and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings by first releasing the pressure from the air spring followed by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the brass fitting screws into the spring, release the pressure from the air spring, then remove the tubing by pushing the collar towards the body of the fitting and then screw the brass fitting into the air spring one additional turn or until the leak stops.
+Once the inflation values are installed, inflate the air helper springs to 50 psi and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at the inflation value, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
+If a leak is detected at the barbed fitting, check to make sure that the tubing is pushed onto the barb as far as possible.
+The tubing can easily be removed from the inflation values.
+First, release the air pressure from the air springs.
+Push the collar toward the body of the fitting and pull out the tube.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.

 This now completes the installation.
-Install the wheels and torque the lug nuts to the manufacture's specification.
-Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
-Re-attach the negative battery cable and remove the wheel chocks from the front wheels.
+Install the wheels and torque the lug nuts to the manufacturer's specifications.
+Raise the vehicle by the rear axle and remove the jack stands.
+Lower the vehicle back onto the ground.
+Reattach the negative battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the air helper springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
-For example, 50 psi of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
-FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
-This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.
+As a general rule, the air helper springs will support approximately 10 lbs of load for each psi of inflation pressure (per pair).
+For example, 50 psi of inflation pressure will support a load of approximately 1000 lbs per pair of air helper springs.
+FOR BEST RIDE, use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
+This amount will vary depending on the load, location of the load, condition of existing suspension, and personal preference.